dobkir/movie-promo-Venom-2/README.md

 It is a tool for displaying images, html content and multi-media in a Mac-style "lightbox" that floats overtop of web page.
 It is used for the trailer popup on the main page of the website (index.html).

-The [jQuery library](https://jquery.com/) is needed for the work of FancyBox.
+The [jQuery library](https://jquery.com/) was used for the work of FancyBox.
 <!-- Swiper Slider library is the easy way to create and manage sliders on a website.
 It uses in this project.<br>
 Link to the Swiper official docs: [https://swiperjs.com/](https://swiperjs.com/)<br> -->